Wednesday, 8 January 2014

-family.
-Naturally low fat and full of flavor our turkeys are not only
+Turkeys are one of the most nutritious meats to feed your family.
+Naturally low fat and full of flavor our turkeys are not only tasty but very healthy for you and your family.

 Turkey is a robust large bird raised mostly for meat and it can be raised in integrated organic orchards to raise farm income.
 While turkey farming is popular in US, Europe etc., it has not picked up in India due to consumer’s preference for chicken.
 However, turkey has good potential in our country especially in the areas where people prefer lean meat.
 Turkey bird has been used as a tool for upliftment of small and marginal farmers as it can be easily reared in free range or under semi-intensive system with little investment for housing, equipment and management.